 There are signs that even some Republicans could support the effort.
 Representative Justin Amash from Michigan told reporters on Wednesday that if Comey’s memo is accurate, it provides grounds for impeachment.
 He trusts the former FBI director more than Trump.

 To be fair, Trump has done plenty to weaken support amongst his own base.
-Many perceive him to be filling, not draining, the swamp by appointing a number of bankers and other insiders to key positions.
+Many perceive him to be filling, not draining, the swamp by appointing several bankers and other insiders to key positions.
 His posture has been much more conciliatory than expected toward Hillary Clinton and other corrupt figures.

 The president also appears anxious to compromise on key promises such as avoiding further entanglement in the Middle East, repealing Obamacare, and building a border wall.